Saving & Investing

 - Pay Yourself First is a term that is often used when discussing saving money.
 It means you make savings an expense in your spending plan/budget and treat it just like any other bill that must be paid.

 - Financial calculators can help you estimate how much savings you will need for any “big ticket items.”
-Use a Savings Calculators to help you identify your savings goals.
+Use a Savings Calculator to help you identify your savings goals.

 Teaching your child the basic concepts of saving money can be one of the most important financial concepts you can teach them.
 Even at a young age, there are strategies that you can use to teach your child the importance of saving money.